ESCOMP/mizuRoute/docs/source/Input_data.rst

 Runoff mapping data
 -------------------

-For runoff input options 2 and 3, runoff mapping data, also in netCDF format, is necessary to compute runoff value for each river network HRU
+For runoff input options 2 and 3, runoff mapping data in netCDF must be provided so that weighted average runoff value is computed for each river network HRU.

 +--------+-----------+---------------------------------------------+
 | Option | Dimension | Description                                 |